Saleslogix/argos-sample/README.md

 *	A web server

 ### Clone repository
-1. Open a command prompt
+1. Open a command prompt.
 2.	change to the base directory where you cloned [Argos SDK][argos-sdk], eg:

 		cd \projects\sage\mobile